Browse by Topic

 Improve your revenue cycle performance through standard metrics, peer comparison, and successful practices.

 All healthcare provider organizations may apply for the Adopter recognition.
-Applications must be at the individual provider level and not at the system level.
-For example, a hospital system consisting of three hospitals may apply for each individual hospital.
+Applications must be at the individual provider level or at the system level.
+For example, a hospital system consisting of three hospitals may complete one application for the system, or may apply using separate applications for each individual hospital.
 A physician group practice, however, would apply on behalf of the entire group.

 HFMA's Patient Financial Communications Adopter recognition is based on HFMA's review of an application and supporting documents that describe an organization's practices.
 The Adopter recognition is valid for two years.
 Organizations achieving this status are allowed to use the phrase "Supporter of the Patient Financial Communications Best Practices" in their marketing materials.
 Adopter organizations also will receive a certificate and will be listed on HFMA's website and quarterly in HFMA's magazine.

 Apply now!
-It is recommended that a compliance professional or member another department not directly involved in patient financial communications assist with the application.
-The applicant's Chief Financial Officer or Chief Executive Officer must attest to the accuracy of the application.
+It is recommended that patient access leadership be actively involved with other revenue cycle leadership in completing the applicaiton.
+The applicant's CFO or CEO must attest to the accuracy of the application.
 HFMA will gladly answer any questions about the online form and application process, but only complete electronic applications will be accepted.
-Send questions to firstname.lastname@example.org.
+Send questions to

 Participation in the recognition program is voluntary.
 Information in the applications and supporting documentation become the property of HFMA and may be disseminated at HFMA's discretion, provided that the identity of the applicants remains confidential.